taxidrivermeow/war_card_game/README.md

 ## "War" game.
-Implementation of the card game "War" in React using https://deckofcardsapi.com/ api
+Implementation of the card game "War" in React.